Project-MONAI/monai-deploy/guidelines/MONAI-Workloads.md

 1. Studies are initiated on a modality and the DICOM is sent directly to a generalized application that ingests raw DICOM files.
 2. The application will read the DICOM metadata and select a single image or slice from the series and send a significantly reduced dataset to the AI platform and algorithm specific for the QA study associated with the dataset.
 Note: in this example the reduction is in some aspect of the overall data set to simplify the AI processing complexity in proportion to the algorithm accuracy.
 In some variations, the application will send several image metadata and pixel sets in parallel to an AI platform and parse the results collectively.
 3. The AI platform will evaluate the image metadata and pixels to validate the pair.
 In this example a classification solution is used and the results are sent back to the application.
 4. After classification results are sent back to the application it adds metadata to the DICOM images that can be used later to filter the correct series of images for radiology studies.
-These DICOMs are added to the PACs along with the original data and made available to QA technicians.
+These DICOMs are added to the PACS along with the original data and made available to QA technicians.
 5. Optionally and in addition to the previous action, the application can directly send corrected DICOM studies or augmented DICOMs to additional AI processing pipelines with different algorithms.

 **Clinical Use Case:** Study Metadata QA